 - For a surviving spouse, or a divorced surviving spouse, file Form SSA-10.

-- For a surviving spouse applying for benefits because you are taking care of the decedent’s child, file Form SSA-5.
+- For a mother or father (surviving spouse) applying for benefits because you are taking care of the decedent’s child, file Form SSA-5.

 - For a surviving child, use Form SSA-4.

 - For surviving parents who were dependent on the decedent, use Form SSA-7.

 - For $225 lump-sum Social Security death benefit, use Form SSA-8.

 If you don’t have all the required information, you should still apply.
 The Social Security Administration might be able to help obtain the required documents.

 As a surviving spouse or child, you might be entitled to a Social Security death benefit of $255 upon your spouse’s or parent’s death.
 So what is the maximum Social Security benefit?
 The amount of the ongoing monthly payments depends on the maximum Social Security benefit the decedent would have received.